-Please stay tuned as we are working diligently to get this program up and running for 2017.
-For updates, contact us via email (firstname.lastname@example.org) or by phone (907.929.2567)
+Please stay tuned as we are working diligently to get this program up and running .
+For updates, contact us via email (email@example.com) or by phone (907.929.2567)

 The primary goal of therapeutic riding and hippo therapy is to learn riding and horsemanship skills while reaping therapeutic effects allowing riders to benefit in such areas as increased postural control, improved walking, balance, strength, speech, etc.